Sandy Hook Elementary School shooting

-A November 2013 report issued by the Connecticut State Attorney's office concluded that Lanza acted alone and planned his actions, but provided no indication why he did so, or why he targeted the school.
-A report issued by the Office of the Child Advocate in November 2014 said that Lanza had Asperger syndrome and as a teenager had depression, anxiety, and obsessive-compulsive disorder, but concluded that they had "neither caused nor led to his murderous acts".
+A November 2013 report issued by the Connecticut State Attorney's office stated that Lanza acted alone and planned his actions, but provided no indication of why he did so, or why he targeted the school.
+A report issued by the Office of the Child Advocate in November 2014 said that Lanza had Asperger's syndrome and, as a teenager, suffered from depression, anxiety, and obsessive-compulsive disorder, but concluded that these factors "neither caused nor led to his murderous acts".
 The report went on to say, "his severe and deteriorating internalized mental health problems [...] combined with an atypical preoccupation with violence [...] (and) access to deadly weapons [...] proved a recipe for mass murder."

 Background

 As of November 30, 2012, 456 children were enrolled in kindergarten through fourth grade at Sandy Hook Elementary School.
 The school's security protocols had recently been upgraded, requiring visitors to be individually admitted after visual and identification review by video monitor.
 Doors to the school were locked at 9:30 a.m. each day, after morning arrivals.

 Newtown is in Fairfield County, Connecticut, about 17 mi from New Haven, 30 mi from Hartford, and 60 mi from New York City.
 Violent crime had been rare in the town of 28,000 residents; there was only one homicide in the town in the ten years before the school shooting.

-Under Connecticut law at the time, the 20-year-old Lanza was old enough to carry a long gun, such as a rifle or shotgun, but too young to own or carry handguns.
+Under the Connecticut gun laws at the time, the 20-year-old Lanza was old enough to carry a long gun, such as a rifle or shotgun, but too young to own or carry handguns.
 The guns he used had been purchased legally by his mother.

 Events

 Murder of Nancy Lanza

 Sometime before 9:30 a.m.
-EST on December 14, 2012, Lanza shot and killed his mother Nancy Lanza, aged 52, with a .22-caliber Savage Mark II rifle at their Newtown home.
-Investigators later found her body clad in pajamas, in her bed, with four gunshot wounds to her head.
+EST on December 14, 2012, Adam Lanza shot and killed his mother Nancy Lanza, aged 52, with a .22-caliber Savage Mark II rifle at their Newtown home.
+Investigators later found her body in her bed, clad in pajamas, with four gunshot wounds to her head.
 Lanza then drove to Sandy Hook Elementary School in his mother's car.